raiko7/PSMonths/README.md

 };
 ```

-If the language uses diacritical signs, their translation to PostScript must be specified as follows:
+If the language has special characters (with diacritical signs, for example), translation to PostScript must be specified as follows:
 ```cpp
 // PSMonths.cpp
 static const char sEscChars[] =